 - the maximum fund size for new and existing ESVCLPs increased from $100 million to $200 million along with a number of reforms made to the income tax treatment of venture capital more generally.

-The ATO is developing guidance to help determine whether a company meets Early Stage Innovation Companies principles-based innovation test.
+The ATO has developed guidance to help determine whether a company meets Early Stage Innovation Companies principles-based innovation test.

-The government has announced tax amendments to the FinTech and innovation legislation to ensure access for finance and insurance ventures and to implement minor technical adjustments.
-A draft of the amendments has been made available for comment by 10 November 2017.
+The government has legislated tax amendments to the FinTech and innovation legislation to ensure access for finance and insurance ventures and to implement minor technical adjustments.
+See:

-ESICs are required to report annually on qualifying investments under the tax incentives arrangements.
-The 31 July 2017 due date has been extended to 31 August 2017.
+ESICs are required to report annually on qualifying investments under the tax incentives arrangements no later than 31 July for the immediately preceding financial year.
+See Business Portal for reporting details.

 - Article (March 29, 2017): Tax Incentives in Australia For Innovation